arangodb/docs/3.6/oasis/getting-started.md

    **Note**: If you don't know which DB version to select, leave the version selected by default.
 3. In the _CA Certificate_ field
+    - The default certificate created for your project will automatically be selected.
-    - Either create a new certificate by typing the desired name for it and hitting enter or clicking on the name when done.
+    - If you have no default certificate, or want to use a new certificate create a new certificate by typing the desired name for it and hitting enter or clicking on the name when done.
-    - Or, if you already have certificates, select the desired one.
+    - Or, if you already have multiple certificates, select the desired one.
-4. _Optional:_ In the _IP whitelist_ field, select the desired one in case you want to limit access to your deployment to certain IP ranges.
+4. _Optional but strongly recommended:_ In the _IP whitelist_ field, select the desired one in case you want to limit access to your deployment to certain IP ranges.
 To create a whitelist, navigate to your project and select the _IP whitelists_ tab (also see the video
    [IP Whitelists with ArangoDB Oasis](https://www.youtube.com/watch?v=Et6nlTHBI50&list=PL0tn-TSss6NWH3DNyF96Zbz8LQ0OaFmvS&index=6&t=0s){:target="_blank"}).

+{% hint 'info' %}
+For any kind of production deployment we strongly advise to use an IP whitelist.
+{% endhint %}

 ![Oasis New Deployment](../images/oasis-new-deployment1.png)